hughbien/notebook/sinatra_up_and_running.md

 `Sinatra::Delegator` mixin.
 Methods like `get` and `post` are defined twice, once in the Delegator mixin and another in Base.
 The Delegator mixin just delegates the call to Application.
 The mixin is what gets mixed into the Object namespace.
-An app can be maded without mixing into the Object namespace:
+An app can be made without mixing into the Object namespace:

     require 'sinatra/base'